rd-alliance/metadata-directory/standards/qudex-qualitative-data-exchange-format.md

 ---
-title: QuDEx - Qualitative Data Exchange Format
+title: QuDEx (Qualitative Data Exchange Format)
 slug: qudex-qualitative-data-exchange-format
 description: <p>The QuDEx standard/schema is a software-neutral format for qualitative data that preserves annotations of, and relationships between, data and other related